top of page

 EXTENDED VERSION

-I was born on September 19th, 1971, to Haitian parents who emigrated to the United States in the late Sixties.
+I was born on September 19, 1971, to Haitian parents who emigrated to the United States in the late Sixties.
 I have an older sister (by thirteen months) and was a starry-eyed kid who wanted to move from the suburbs and embark upon an exciting life in New York City.
 My college years at Columbia University gave me the intellectual stimulation and dynamic urban experience I craved.
-I loved people-watching, browsing in second-hand bookstores, going to art exhibitions, dancing at Downtown nightclubs, and eating in charming cafés.
-Along the way, I met a very cute and kind Swede and everything I had assumed about my life trajectory changed!
-We dated for several years and when he proposed, I moved to Stockholm in 1997.
-We were married in 1999 and have two children: a college-age daughter and a teenage son.
+I loved people-watching, browsing second-hand bookstores, going to art exhibitions, dancing at Downtown nightclubs, and eating in charming cafés.
+Along the way, I met a very cute and kind Swede, and everything I had assumed about my life trajectory changed.
+We dated for several years, and when he proposed, I moved to Stockholm in 1997.
+We were married in 1999 and have two grown children.

-Sweden was a big change for this native New Yorker, but I have always been fascinated by other countries and cultures and my years abroad have filled me with new influences and a wider perspective.
+Sweden was a big change for this native New Yorker, but I've always been fascinated by other countries and cultures, and my years abroad have filled me with new influences and a wider perspective.
 Sweden has also given me the opportunity to pursue my passion: writing.
-An avid reader my whole life, I was always active in my high school newspaper, yearbook, and literary magazine, but it took a move halfway around the world for me to take the plunge.
-I knew I was making a fresh start personally and wanted to carry that sense of discovery to my professional life.
+An avid reader my whole life, I was active in my high school newspaper, yearbook, and literary magazine, but it took a move halfway around the world for me to take the plunge.
+I knew I was making a fresh start personally and wanted to bring that renewed spirit to my professional life.
 Luckily, writing is a portable career.
-I wrote my debut novel during those first few years in my new home and Uptown and Down was published by Penguin/NAL in 2005.
+I wrote my debut novel during those first few years in my new home, and Uptown and Down was published by Penguin/NAL in 2005.
 Set in Manhattan, it depicts the triumphs and conflicts of three ambitious friends as they navigate the glossy worlds of music and media.

-Spending time with my family is the true joy and blessing of my life and some of our best moments have taken place at our cottage in the Stockholm archipelago.
-No cars are allowed so we enjoy going for long walks in the forest, biking, boating, playing tennis and padel, cooking, and puttering around the house.
+Spending time with my family is the true joy and blessing of my life, and some of our best moments have taken place at our cottage in the Stockholm archipelago.
+No cars are allowed, so we enjoy going for long walks in the forest, biking, boating, playing tennis and padel, cooking, and puttering around the house.
 The peace and quiet is perfect for reading, which continues to be my most cherished hobby.
 My favorite books are Invisible Man by Ralph Ellison and Beloved by Toni Morrison.
 I also have a soft spot for anything set in New York City (the suburban girl in me yearning to break free).
 I think Edith Wharton’s New York Novels (The House of Mirth, The Custom of the Country, The Age of Innocence) and Jay McInerney’s Bright Lights, Big City brilliantly capture the allure and temptations of the city.
-I admire so many contemporary authors and here are a few whose literary style and stories have resonated with me: Edwidge Danticat, Brit Bennett, Chimamanda Ngozi Adiche, Jacqueline Woodson, Zadie Smith, Tayari Jones, Yaa Gyasi, Liane Moriarty, JoJo Moyes, Mike Gayle, J. Courtney Sullivan, Curtis Sittenfeld, Ann Patchett, Fredrik Backman, Suad Ali and Sofia Lundberg.
+I admire so many contemporary authors!
+Here are a few whose literary style and work have resonated with me: Chimamanda Ngozi Adichie, Suad Ali, Fredrik Backman, Brit Bennett, Mike Gayle, Xochitl Gonzalez, Yaa Gyasi, Kazuo Ishiguro, Tayari Jones, Angie Kim, Sofia Lundberg, Liane Moriarty, Jojo Moyes, Ann Patchett, Curtis Sittenfeld, Zadie Smith, J. Courtney Sullivan, Colson Whitehead, Tom Wolfe and Jacqueline Woodson.

 jennifer 2021_0297.JPG